PojavLauncherTeam/PojavLauncher/README.md

 - PojavLauncher is licensed under [GNU GPLv3](https://github.com/khanhduytran0/PojavLauncher/blob/master/LICENSE).

 ## Contributing
 Contributions are welcome!
 We welcome any type of contribution, not only code.
 For example, you can help the wiki shape up.
+You can help the [translation](https://crowdin.com/project/pojavlauncher) too!

 Any code change should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.

 ## Credits & Third party components and their licenses (if available)